VinnyF/GameCube-Controller-Reader/README.md

 # GameCube Controller Reader
-This file will explain in its entirety how this project works and how it was developed.
+This page will explain in its entirety how this was developed.
+It exists for my own records as well as a way to help anyone who may be just starting out and wants to understand the design process.
 <br>
 <br>
 ## Why?